Angleterre Hotel: History

+19th century

 The first hotel on the site was established by Napoleon Bokin in 1840, a three-story structure known as Napoleon's.
 From 1845–1846, the structure was expanded by architect Adrian Ruben with the addition of a fourth floor and converted to S. Poggenpol's apartment house.

 In 1876 it was again rebuilt and converted back to a hotel, named the Hotel Schmidt-Angleterre, with the former for its proprietor, Teresa Schmidt and the latter meaning 'England' in French.
 Leo Tolstoy was a frequent guest.